 The Draft Code will not affect the applicability of the 10 design principles in the State Planning Policy 7.0 – Design of the Built Environment to medium density housing.
 The Draft Code will form part of the State Planning Policy 7.3 Residential Design Codes Volume 1 (R-Codes), supported by the Medium Density Explanatory Guidelines and the Medium Density Housing Diversity Guide.

-Because State Planning Policies are prepared pursuant to Part 3 of the Planning and Development Act 2005 (WA) they will be taken to have statutory force and effect (to the extent that decision-makers must give them due regard).
-This means that if the Draft Code is adopted, then developers proposing a development in an area coded R30 to R60, must take the requirements of the Draft Code into account when preparing and submitting development applications.
+Because the R-Codes is a State planning policy made under Part 3 of the Planning and Development Act 2005 (WA), decision makers must have due regard to the R-Codes.
+This means that if the Draft Code is adopted, developers proposing a development in an area coded R30 to R60, ought to take the requirements of the Draft Code into account when preparing and submitting development applications.

 Overview of the Draft Medium Density Code